Today’s fleets rely on data to maintain safe and efficient fleet operations—but that data is valuable to more than just fleet owners.

 Bathe added that data in transit can be more challenging to protect and more at risk than data stored in a secure device.
-“So,” Bathe added, “be sure your vendor is leveraging the latest SSL standard.”
+“So,” Bathe adds, “be sure your vendor is leveraging the latest SSL standard.”
 Short for “Secure Sockets Layer,” SSL provides data security between a server and its client, in other words, between, say, a website and a browser.
-“This is a popular entry point for hackers,” said Bathe.
+“This is a popular entry point for hackers,” says Bathe.

 3. “Who has access to our encryption keys, and how are they protected?”

 Encryption doesn’t mean anything if the key to unlocking it all isn’t secure.
 Encryption keys, if not adequately protected, are also vulnerable to hackers.
-Bathe, who honed his skills in managing highly sensitive data in the healthcare industry, said that the encryption keys should be secured appropriately and have backups in different locations.
+Bathe, who honed his skills in managing highly sensitive data in the healthcare industry, says that the encryption keys should be secured appropriately and have backups in different locations.
 This will help ensure the most secure fleet data management.

 4. “Are your systems regularly reviewed for all relevant updates?”

 5. “Do you stress-test your systems?"

 According to Bathe, complacency has no place in data security.
-“The moment you let your guard down and assume everything is as secured as possible is the moment when you inject some vulnerability into your system,” he said.
+“The moment you let your guard down and assume everything is as secured as possible is the moment when you inject some vulnerability into your system,” he says.
 “You have to regularly test your fleet data management systems to prove that they’re as robust as possible.”

 6. “Who will have access to my fleet data?”

-“Not everyone at an FMC needs access to a client’s data,” Bathe said.
+“Not everyone at an FMC needs access to a client’s data,” Bathe says.
 “And those who do have access need not have access to it all.”
 For instance, only a couple of people likely need access to banking and credit card information.
 “An FMC employee should only be able to access the data they need to do their specific job in service to their clients, and no more.
-Period,” said Bathe.
+Period,” says Bathe.

-6. “How do you secure the physical spaces where our servers sit?
+8. “How do you secure the physical spaces where our servers sit?
 And do you have disaster plans in place?”

 Bathe likes to remind everyone that data security isn’t just a matter of ones and zeroes.
 There’s the physical aspect of data security, too.
 For instance, does your FMC situate its servers in a temperature-monitored room behind locked doors with limited access?
 Is there a video surveillance system in place?
 Are there plans in place should fire, flooding, or some other disaster strike?

-7. “Do you have your fleet data management audited?”
+9. “Do you have your fleet data management audited?”

 Did you enjoy this class?